 Burkina Faso profile

-Blaise Compaore came to power in a coup in 1987.
-He subsequently won four presidential elections, the latest in November 2010.
+Mr Compaore came to power in a coup in 1987 and subsequently won four presidential elections, the latest in November 2010.

-Born in 1950 and trained as a soldier in Cameroon and Morocco, Blaise Compaore served under Thomas Sankara as minister of state to the presidency, before deposing and killing him in 1987.
+Born in 1950 and trained as a soldier in Cameroon and Morocco, Mr Compaore served under Thomas Sankara as minister of state to the presidency.

 He took power after Sankara was killed in mysterious circumstances by a group of soldiers in 1987.